uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 Also, it's necessary to add new types of CPU Arch ("rhnCpuArch" DB table) and "Server Arch" ("rhnServerArch") to allow those new types of systems.
 We could adding one type per public cloud provider, i.a. aws, azure, etc, or maybe go with a generic type called `public_cloud`.

-An important thing is to add the respective entry to `rhnServerServerGroupArchCompat` database table to allow `FOREIGN_ENTITLEMENT` to be assigned to these new architectures.
+An important thing is also to add the corresponding entry to `rhnServerServerGroupArchCompat` database table to allow `FOREIGN_ENTITLEMENT` to be assigned to any of these new architectures.

 ## Gather virtual instances and "instance id" from Public Clouds using API